.

 Professional recognition

 On successful completion of the Joint Medical Program, graduates are eligible for provisional registration with the Medical Board of Australia under the Australian Health Practitioner Regulation Agency.
-A period of accredited intern training is then required before general registration as a medical practitioner can be approved.
+A period of accredited intern training is then required before general registration as a medical practitioner can be attained.

 Practical experience